-The Hassan II Mosque is the largest mosque in Morocco, and it is a must visit the location.
-You will have a rare opportunity to take a tour of the mosque to appreciate the incredible craftsmanship which took more than seven years and about 10,000 people to complete this complex masterpiece.
+The Hassan II Mosque is the largest in Morocco and is a must-visit location.
+You will have a rare opportunity to tour the mosque to appreciate the incredible craftsmanship, which took over seven years and about 10,000 people to complete this complex masterpiece.

 2. Visit Beachfront in La Corniche

-The beachfront district La Corniche is a popular location to tourists and locals alike.
+The beachfront district of La Corniche is a popular location for tourists and locals alike.
 It is one of the most beautiful parts of the city.
-Strolling along the promenade with the beautiful view of the ocean is enjoyable.
-A perfect place for relaxing or get lazy at the beach.
-By the shoreline, there are plenty of luxury hotels and restaurants that may worth trying.
+Strolling along the promenade with the beautiful ocean view is enjoyable—a perfect place for relaxing or getting lazy at the beach.
+By the shoreline, there are plenty of luxury hotels and restaurants that may be worth trying.

 3. Try Not To Get Lost Inside The Old Medina

-Even old medina of Casablanca may not have an as much fascinating atmosphere as the medinas of Fes and Marrakesh, but still, there are endless surprises to discover.
-Inside the walled city of Old Medina, there is maze-like narrow alleyways and home of the sprawling souk (market), selling all sorts of things from leather goods, to traditional handicrafts, food and spices and many more.
+Even the old medina of Casablanca may not have as fascinating an atmosphere as the medinas of Fes and Marrakesh, but still, there are endless surprises to discover.
+For example, inside the walled city of Old Medina, there are maze-like narrow alleyways home to the sprawling souk (market), selling all sorts of things from leather goods to traditional handicrafts, food and spices, and many more.

 One of the iconic locations in Casablanca is the Quartier Habous, which was built in the early 190os.
-It’s an absolutely relaxing place to visit, for me it was surely difficult to just walk through the markets without getting lost as this place was huge.
-There are several cafes and restaurants and I saw many tourists and locals relaxing there in the early morning while having breakfast and hot mint tea.
+It’s a relaxing place to visit; for me, it was difficult to walk through the markets without getting lost as this place was huge.
+However, there are several cafes and restaurants, and I saw many tourists and locals relaxing there in the early morning while having breakfast and hot mint tea.